photoprism/photoprism-docs/docs/getting-started/using-https.md

 ### ZeroSSL

 [![ZeroSSL](img/zerossl.svg){ class='md right' }](https://link.photoprism.app/zerossl)
-[ZeroSSL](https://link.photoprism.app/zerossl) is a trusted European certificate authority headquartered in Vienna, Austria.
+[ZeroSSL](https://link.photoprism.app/zerossl) is a widely trusted commercial certificate authority with more than 500,000 customers worldwide.
+Its headquarters are located in [Vienna, Austria](https://link.photoprism.app/zerossl-contact).

-Compared to Let's Encrypt, ZeroSSL also offers a user-friendly web interface, you can create certificates that are valid for longer than 90 days, and you may choose additional domain verification methods depending on your plan.
+Compared to Let's Encrypt, you can also create and revoke certificates through a user-friendly web interface, obtain certificates with a validity of more than 90 days, and choose between additional domain verification methods.[^1]

 [Learn more ›](https://link.photoprism.app/zerossl)